Welcome!

 A/Cafecitos stands for Academic Cafecitos and refers to a collaboratively designed and administered professional development series intended to foster community amongst our students.

-Sessions for Fall 2024 are scheduled as follows:
+Sessions for Spring 2025 are scheduled as follows:

 We respectfully acknowledge the University of Arizona is on the land and territories of Indigenous peoples.
 Today, Arizona is home to 22 federally recognized tribes, with Tucson being home to the O'odham and the Yaqui.
 Committed to diversity and inclusion, the University strives to build sustainable relationships with sovereign Native Nations and Indigenous communities through education offerings, partnerships, and community service.